There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

-In a thank you email, you should never try to sell them something.
-It's a simply an opportunity to show your appreciation to them.
+You should never try to sell them something in a thank you email.
+It's simply an opportunity to show your appreciation.

 Thank you so much for referring your friend [Friend's name] to us.
-I've enjoyed getting to know them and do business with them.
-I'm so happy that you've stuck around with us for this long and brought your friend to share the experience with you.
+I've enjoyed getting to know them and doing business with them.
+I'm glad that you've stuck around with us for this long and brought your friend to share the experience with you.

 2. Questionnaire Email Template

 However, it's easy for customers to see a link to a questionnaire and immediately close the tab.
-Entice them into taking the questionnaire by mentioning its briefness or perhaps an incentive.
+So, entice them into taking the questionnaire by mentioning its briefness or perhaps offering an incentive.

 Pro tip: Consider using one of these "thank you in advance" alternatives for a more polite approach.

 Thanks for your recent purchase with us!
-I hope you're enjoying your new product.
+I hope you're enjoying your [product/service].

 I'd love to hear more about your experience working with our team.
-Please fill out the following survey, and give us your honest feedback.
+So please fill out the following survey and give us your honest feedback.
 I promise it's short, and it'll help improve customers' experiences in the future.

 I know your time is valuable, and I appreciate your attention.